The spirit of the original owner’s son comforted his parents.

-Stanford’s precocious 15 year old son, Leland Stanford Jr., the light of their life, died of typhoid fever in Italy, while studying the great, Italian art masters.
-Both Leland and Jane were devastated and had a painful recovery.
+Their precocious 15 year old son, Leland Stanford Jr., the light of their life, died of typhoid fever in Italy, while studying the great Italian art masters.

 Often when a child dies, the marriage is torn apart too.

-This didn’t happen to Leland and Jane Stanford, for they found a positive course of action in their unbearable sorrow, which helped to heal their deep pain; Giving their resources and establishing places that can help children and youth.
+This didn’t happen to Leland and Jane, who found a positive course of action in their sorrow, which helped to heal their deep pain.
+They gave of their resources and established public institutions that could help children and youth.

 The entity of Leland Stanford Jr. first appeared to his father, sometime after Leland Stanford Jr.’s death.